 With the rules coming into effect on April 30th, 2019, the first reporting for existing corporations should be done in 2020.

 The report will contain mandatory information, which includes:

 - The value and type of income related to the Relevant Activity;

 - The location of the activity and the manufacturer, property or equipment used to conduct the Relevant Activity;

 - The number of employees, their qualifications and the number of people responsible for administering the Relevant Activity; and

 - A disclosure stating that the corporate has met the ES requirements.

 Fines of up to Dhs50,000 will be imposed for late reporting.
 Fines of up to Dhs300,000 and possible licence suspension, deregistration or even compulsory liquidation will apply for failure to meet the mandatory substance requirements.

-For further information and to book an initial consultation with one of our specialist advisors please email us on email@example.com
+For more information and to book an initial consultation with one of our specialist advisors, please email us at email@example.com.